Kilvoctu/PortMaster-CDDA/ports/cataclysm-dda/README.md

 Thanks to the [Cataclysm DDA Team](https://github.com/CleverRaven/Cataclysm-DDA) for creating such an awesome game and making it available for free.
 This is based on the 0.H-RELEASE Herbert build, available [here.](https://cataclysmdda.org/releases/)

+The game launches to a black screen.
+Press any button to clear the screen and load up the main menu.

 ## Controls

 | Button | Action |